Stress Can Increase Your Risk for Heart Disease

 If you can't find a different position within your company, do what you can to gain

 control over your environment.
 Try to take some time every day away from work.
 Do

 something that is relaxing and that you enjoy.
 It may be reading, walking, or deep

 breathing.
 Your employer may offer and employee assistance program (EAP) to help you

 manage stress and anxiety.
 A counselor can help recommend strategies to help you lower

-If you think you are at an increased risk for heart disease because of stress in your
+If you think you're at an increased risk for heart disease because of stress in your

 life, talk with your healthcare provider.
-He or she may recommend counseling, classes,
+They may recommend counseling, classes,

 or other programs to help you lower your stress level and your risk for heart disease.